 Texas and many other states hold that the owner of a wild animal is strictly liable for harm done by the wild animal even if the owner takes proper precautions to prevent harm.
 If the wild animal’s dangerous propensity is the cause of the victim’s injury, the animal owner is responsible.
 The owner of a wild animal is responsible for the harm caused by that animal even if the owner did not know that the animal was dangerous.
 Ignorance is not a defense for owners of dangerous wild animals.

-Sadly, a victim may receive no compensation of the owner of the wild animal does not have insurance or enough assets to pay the judgment.
+Sadly, a victim may receive no compensation if the owner of the wild animal does not have insurance or enough assets to pay the judgment.
 While Texas requires proof of insurance when the tiger is first purchased, it does not require updated proof of insurance each year.
 An owner could fail to renew the liability policy the following year and receive no fine or punishment from the government.
-Texas requires car owners to provide proof of insurance each year when the car is inspected, but has no similar requirement for owners of dangerous wild animals.
-Texas requires all car owners to show more financial responsibility than owners of lions, tigers or bears.
+Texas requires car owners to provide proof of insurance each year when the car is inspected but has no similar requirement for owners of dangerous wild animals.
+Texas requires all car owners to show more financial responsibility than owners of lions, tigers, or bears.
 Maybe our legislature should reevaluate these laws.

 If you have been injured by a dangerous animal, contact The O’Hara Law Firm for a free consultation.
 Patrick O’Hara is an attorney that handles dangerous animal attack claims in Houston and surrounding areas.
 The O’Hara Law Firm represents clients on a contingency fee basis.
 Call us at 832-956-1138.